afonsofpinto/AVaas-IE/README.md

 ## 2 - Launch the databases [RDS-Terraform]

-First, set the following parameters in the RDS .tf file:
+(Optional) Set the Username and Password for the databases in the RDS .tf file:

 ```Terraform
 variable "db_username" {